“OK, who can go around and name everyone’s name?” the workshop facilitator asked with a warm smile.

 My personal and professional background as a child of Mexican immigrants, a K-12 student of Chicago Public Schools, a low-income student, and an educator of black youth in Detroit drove me forward.
 Soon after the Latinx Political Leadership Program, I participated in LEE’s inaugural Ready to Run workshop with a clarified conviction to run for a Local School Council seat in my hometown of Chicago the following year.

-I knew that I needed quick a skill-building lesson in messaging, fundraising and organizing a campaign, and Ready to Run gave me the tools I was looking for.
+I knew that I needed a quick skill-building lesson in messaging, fundraising and organizing a campaign, and Ready to Run gave me the tools I was looking for.
 The lessons I learned there propelled my civic engagement back home.

 My first step was to immediately get more involved in my community, and so I joined the fiduciary board of ElevArte Community Studio, a nonprofit organization based in Chicago’s South Side.
 As I was learning the ins-and-outs of board governance, I did what I set out to do and ran for the community representative seat on the Local School Council of my neighborhood high school.
 With 2,880 students, it’s the third largest high school by student enrollment in the city, and being my alma mater, it holds a special place in my heart.